 All submissions will be considered for publication.

 The staff of Midway Journal will select a group of finalists from all the contest entries.
 Finalists will be chosen for strong work regardless of genre and sent to the judge by September.
-Michael Martone will judge blindly.
+The finalists will be sent to judge blindly.
 A winner will be announced in October.